Public Parking Spot Detection And Geo-localization Using Transfer Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 To solve the problem of finding the most convenient available free public parking space, we successfully train and test a detection, segmentation, and classification neural network accompanied by a method for distance calculation from an arbitrary starting point to a parking lot in Johannesburg.
 This work is the first to capture more of the surrounding scene in parking lots by including car, number plate, and people detection and segmentation, while at the same time using image angles that are more realistic in most public parking lots.
-The other major contribution of this work to parking lot detection, is the added recommendation system that incorporates distance from a driver's live geo-location.
-We achieve great results on the segmentation intersection over union measure of cars, number plates, and parking spots.
-One avenue of further research into this problem is to investigate the implementation details of such systems, do they scale well, how do multiple requests from many drivers in real-time affect the reliability of inferences from the detection system.
+The other major contribution of this work to parking lot detection is the added recommendation system that incorporates distance from a driver's live geo-location.
+We achieve great results on the segmentation IoU measure of cars, number plates, and parking spots.
+One avenue of further research into this problem is to investigate the implementation details of such systems, do they scale well, and how do multiple requests from multiple drivers in real-time affect the reliability of inferences from the detection system.
 It is also interesting to think about how a driver's live location as he approaches a recommended parking lot, should affect other users' parking lot recommendations in real-time.
+This would introduce a need to use a more realistic distance measure such as the Manhattan distance to calculate the exact route distance and time.